jsa2/caOptics/readme.md

 ## Notes for early testers

+---
+One-liner to run this tool: (if this is the only part you are planning to read, and have completed installation)

+``node ./ca/main.js --mapping  --skipObjectId=259fcf40-ff7c-4625-9b78-cd11793f161f --clearPolicyCache --clearTokenCache --clearMappingCache --mapping``

+---

 After completing the pre-requisites and reading this readme file, consider following:

->⚠ Policies that are only available from /beta/ endpoint are automatically excluded from scope.
-This includes any new policy with guest settings at the time of writing

 1. reportOnly policies are not considered terminating:
  Read: [``scope``](#scope)

-2. run each scan with [``--clearPolicyCache``](#parameters)
+1. run each scan with [``--clearPolicyCache``](#parameters)
-3. run each scan with [``--clearMappingCache``](#parameters) if you do changes in the groups / users related to policies
+2. run each scan with [``--clearMappingCache``](#parameters) if you do changes in the groups / users related to policies

-4. only policies targeting users and apps are in scope (this is the most common scope, but means for example, that security registration policy is not evaluated)
+3. only policies targeting users and apps are in scope (this is the most common scope, but means for example, that security registration policy is not evaluated)
  Read: [``scope``](#scope)

-4. Start with test environment so you get some experience and can set expectations about the tool mechanics
+1. Start with test environment so you get some experience and can set expectations about the tool mechanics
-5. if you have known group or users that are excluded from policies define with ``--skipObjectIds`` objects to be excluded from the scan unless you are looking to confirm the exclusions
+2. if you have known group or users that are excluded from policies define with ``--skipObjectIds`` objects to be excluded from the scan unless you are looking to confirm the exclusions
-6. If you are running scans in multiple environments ensure: logins and caches are removed before running new scans
+3. If you are running scans in multiple environments ensure: logins and caches are removed before running new scans

    Read:[parameters](#parameters)
     - if you have AZ CLI installed, then clear AZ CLI cache before proceeding with ``az account clear`` and new perform new login to the environment you are planning to scan with ``az login``